steadybit/docs-public/content/setup-configure/10-how-to-saas.md

 ---
-title: "Running steadybit on our SaaS Platform"
+title: "How to set up SaaS Platform"
-navTitle: "Running steadybit on SaaS"
+navTitle: "How to set up SaaS Platform"
 ---
 ## Introduction
 This guide helps you with the initial setup of our steadybit platform and leads you step by step through the first setup.